John Moraga

-John Anthony Moraga (born March 20, 1984) is an American professional boxer and mixed martial artist who competes as a flyweight and featherweight in MMA and boxing, respectively.
-He is best known for his lengthy career Ultimate Fighting Championship which saw him challenge for the UFC Flyweight Championship in 2013.
+John Anthony Moraga (born March 20, 1984) is an American mixed martial artist and amateur wrestler who competed as a flyweight.
+He is best known for his lengthy career in the Ultimate Fighting Championship (UFC), which saw him challenge for the UFC Flyweight Championship in 2013.

 Background

 Moraga was born and raised in Phoenix, Arizona.
-He attended Maryvale High School and then chose to go to Arizona State University where he was a two-time University Freestyle All-American wrestler for the Sun Devils.
+He is of Mexican descent.
+Moraga attended Maryvale High School and then chose to go to Arizona State University where he was a two-time University Freestyle All-American wrestler for the Sun Devils.
+He graduated from Arizona State University with a degree in interdisciplinary studies.

 Mixed martial arts career

 Moraga started his professional career at 2009 in Arizona for the local organization Rage in the Cage.
-There he achieved an undefeated record of 6–0, until his fight against John Dodson at 2010, in which he lost via unanimous decision.
-After this setback he won five straight bouts to make his way into the UFC.
-He is of Mexican heritage.
+There he achieved an undefeated record of 6–0, until his fight against John Dodson in 2010, in which he lost via unanimous decision.
+He then won five straight bouts, and was signed by the UFC in 2012.

 Ultimate Fighting Championship

 Moraga was expected his promotional debut against Ian McCall on August 4, 2012 at UFC on Fox 4.
 However, McCall was forced out of the bout with an injury and replaced by Ulysses Gomez.
 Moraga won the fight via KO in the first round.

 Moraga next faced Chris Cariaso on December 29, 2012 at UFC 155.
 Moraga was victorious with a third round guillotine choke submission.
 His victory also earned him Submission of the Night honors.

-Moraga was expected to face Demetrious Johnson for the UFC Flyweight Championship on April 13, 2013 at The Ultimate Fighter 17 Finale.
+Moraga was expected to face UFC Flyweight Champion Demetrious Johnson for the title on April 13, 2013 at The Ultimate Fighter 17 Finale.
 However, Johnson was forced out of the bout with an injury and Moraga was removed from the event as well.

 Moraga eventually faced Demetrious Johnson at UFC on Fox 8 on July 27, 2013.
 Moraga showed promise in the first round as he landed some good strikes standing.
 However, the champion began to wear him down with his wrestling.
 Despite hurting Johnson in the fourth round with a punch, he lost the fight via submission in the fifth round.

 Moraga was expected to face Darren Uyenoyama on December 14, 2013 at UFC on Fox 9.
 However, Moraga pulled out of the bout with an undisclosed injury and was replaced by promotional newcomer Alptekin Ozkilic.

 Moraga faced Dustin Ortiz on January 15, 2014 at UFC Fight Night 35.
 He won the fight via split decision.

 A rematch with John Dodson took place on June 7, 2014 at UFC Fight Night 42.
 He lost the fight via TKO due to a doctor stoppage between rounds two and three after a knee Dodson threw late in the second round broke Moraga's nose.